xSnowHeadx/DIY-Geiger-Counter/README.md

 ![Geiger-Counter Front](pictures/front.jpg)

-This is a DYI Geiger Counter with rechargable Akku and OLED-Display for overall costst of roundabout 45€.
+This is a DYI Geiger Counter with rechargable Akku and OLED-Display for overall costs of roundabout 45€.

 ----------